 Are you ready for the grand finale of my Homestuck blog post series?
 After six long years going in and out of working on my Homestuck posts, I have finally reached the finish line.
 I cannot overstate how amazing it feels to get started on my final Homestuck post.
 It feels far more amazing than I could have ever imagined to actually be at the final point, not just imagining when I might reach that point.

 There’s many ambitious projects that I’ve started over the years—since I was a child, in fact—but most of them fizzled very early on.
 A fair portion of those projects I got quite a good way through, but a much smaller portion of those did I successfully finish.
 On the day this post is published, I can proudly say my Homestuck blog post series has joined the elite club of personal projects that I have finished.
 The post series spent almost two straight years being a project that I thought I would abandon forever, but eventually I somehow had it in me to resume it after all, and from then on, it was an on-and-off climb to the finish line, which is where I am now.

-After one year and seven months working on this post series, one year and ten months putting this post series on pause, and two years and nine months working on and off in months-long bursts, I proudly present to you Cookie Fonster’s Homestuck Reflections Part 140: The Circle of Stupidity Is (Not) Complete.
+After one year and five months working on this post series, one year and ten months putting this post series on pause, and two years and nine months working on and off in months-long bursts, I proudly present to you Cookie Fonster’s Homestuck Reflections Part 140: The Circle of Stupidity Is (Not) Complete.
 What better way to name my last Homestuck post than with a reference to an anime that I haven’t seen?
 I sure can’t think of any.